TheForwardDev/doc/en/fields/basic-methods.md

     )
 ```

-To translate `Label`, you must pass a translation key as the name and add the `translatable()` method.
+To translate label, you must pass a translation key as the name and add the `translatable()` method.

 ```php
 translatable(string $key = '')